jacobguenther/gdscript-open-simplex-noise/README.md

 Generating a texture using 2D OpenSimplex noise

-- Create a node with the code in it below.
+- Create a node with a script attached and add the code below to it.
 - Attach OpenSimplexNoise.gd to a child node and run the scene

 ```